lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} MAY be used.
 Pure deterministic elliptic-curve signatures such as deterministic ECDSA and EdDSA have gained popularity over randomized ECDSA as their security do not depend on a source of high-quality randomness.
 Recent research has however found that implementations of these signature algorithms may be vulnerable to certain side-channel and fault injection attacks due to their determinism.
 See e.g. Section 1 of {{I-D.mattsson-cfrg-det-sigs-with-noise}} for a list of attack papers.
 As suggested in Section 6.1.2 of {{I-D.ietf-cose-rfc8152bis-algs}} this can be addressed by combining randomness and determinism.

-The referenced processing instructions in {{SP-800-56A}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.
-The ECDH shared secrets, keys, and IVs MUST be secret.
+All private keys, symmetric keys, and IVs MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
-Depending on the selected curve, the parties should perform various validations of each other's public keys, see e.g. Section 5 of {{SP-800-56A}}.
+Intermediate computed values such as ephemeral ECDH keys and ECDH shared secrets MUST be deleted after key derivation is completed.

 The Initiator and the Responder are responsible for verifying the integrity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
 The private authentication keys MUST be kept secret.